redbadger/awesome-badger/_posts/2022-06-22-human-centered-code-reviews.md

 So what does this all mean?

-The need for a second pair of eyes notwithstanding, the code review has gone from being one of a handful of practices to ensure code quality to just one among many.
-And even at that, it’s prime responsibility of ensuring more than one dev has seen the code is satisfied by the emergency of another rival practice - pair programming.
+The code review has gone from being one of a handful of practices to ensure code quality to just one amongst many.
+Verifying that our code can be safely merged is now also possible through another rival practice - pair programming.

 ## Shifting left